interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 WithdrawCollateral
 ------------------

-Emit emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.
+Emit emit an event stating how much collateral was withdrawn by the vault and total collateral a vault has left.

 *Event Signature*